privcount/privcount/doc/TorEvents.markdown

 #### Event Format

 This event has positional fields: order is important.

+The "Circuit Exit Stream Number" field was added in PrivCount 2.0.0.

-Fields must not be added or removed from this event: that would break client code.
+Additional fields must not be added or removed from this event: that would break client code, and require a major version increment.

 It includes the following fields:
 * Channel ID (if the OR channel has not been cleared)